 Thus, the constraint $X_1 - X_2 = 0$ on its own does not lead to any conclusions regarding the causal relations between variables X_1 and X_2 ; it is only through the additional background knowledge (represented by the distinction between endogenous and exogenous variables) that the causal directionality is fixed.
-In cases with more than one endogenous variable (like in Example 1), the causal ordering algorithm can be used to "propagate" the causal directionality from exogenous to endogenous variables.
+In cases with more than one endogenous variable (like in Example 1), the causal ordering algorithm can be used to "propagate" the causal directionality from exogenous to endogenous variables, and a causal ordering of the endogenous variables can be obtained.